-James Eugene "Jim" Carrey (born January 17, 1962) is a colorful Canadian-born actor with a face for molding and often plays the central character.
+James Eugene "Jim" Carrey (born January 17, 1962 in Newmarket, Ontario) is a colorful Canadian-born actor with a face for molding.

 He began acting in the mid-1980s, most notably in the short-lived sitcom The Duck Factory, but came to attention as a Token White cast member on In Living Color! who managed to hold his own with several popular sketch characters, including Vera, the Mannish Bodybuilder, Fire Marshal Bill, a masochistic, cartoonishly destructive fire marshal hired to teach people fire safety (with disastrous results) whether or not he's somewhere where fire safety is needed, and Grandpa Jack, the depressed, divorced, alcoholic host of The Dysfunctional Home Show.
 Some notable celebrity impressions include Paul Reubens (as Pee-Wee Herman), Vanilla Ice, Tom Hanks (in a parody of the movie Philadelphia), Sgt.
 Stacy Koon (from the infamous Rodney King beating trial in the early 1990s), George H. W. Bush, Bill Clinton, and Michael Bolton.

 When the small-scale Ace Ventura: Pet Detective arrived on movie screens in early 1994, it was roasted by critics but proved to be a surprisingly big hit.
 As it happened, he did two other hit movies that year (The Mask and Dumb and Dumber) and was soon an A-list performer, in essence the first big film comedy star of the 1990s.
 He has played many classic characters, and his involvement in a movie will often be a success — so successful, the subsequent films and series usually go down from his absence.